msichterman/mac-setup/README.md

 10. Enter your user ID information, which should be your real name (ie FirstName LastName).

-11. Enter your Hudl email address that is verified in Github.
+11. Enter your email address that is verified in Github.
 12. Enter a new passphrase.
 Keep your secret key secret.
    * Keep both the key and your password in a secure location (e.g. a password manager like `LastPass`), and don't lose it.